Posted November 16, 2020

 - Please let the greeter checking you in know that you called in your reservation and received a confirmation

-- Reservations will be taken until we reach capacity for the service, or until 10:00 am on the Friday prior to an in-person service.
+- Reservations will be taken until we reach capacity for the service, or until 3:00 pm on Friday.

 - If you fail to make a reservation and decide to show up, you risk being turned away at the door.